 Somers is a somewhat small town located in the state of Connecticut.
 With a population of 11,432 people and three constituent neighborhoods, Somers is the 91st largest community in Connecticut.

 Unlike some towns, Somers isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Somers are a mix of both white- and blue-collar jobs.
-Overall, Somers is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Somers who work in office and administrative support (13.74%), management occupations (12.85%), and sales jobs (9.57%).
+Overall, Somers is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Somers who work in management occupations (12.79%), office and administrative support (12.00%), and sales jobs (10.96%).

-The percentage of people in Somers who are college-educated is somewhat higher than the average US community of 21.84%: 25.94% of adults in Somers have at least a bachelor's degree.
+The overall education level of Somers is somewhat higher than in the average US city of 21.84%: 27.50% of adults 25 and older in the town have at least a bachelor's degree.

 Somers is a somewhat ethnically-diverse town.
 The people who call Somers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somers residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Somers include Italian, English, French , and German.
+Important ancestries of people in Somers include Italian, French , English, and Polish.

 The most common language spoken in Somers is English.
 Other important languages spoken here include Spanish and French.